 On the right are the time-averaged spectra of the two sections of the sound file.
 Note that the mute attenuates the lower frequency components, but produces a formant at about 1 kHz.
 (Because several different notes are played, the harmonic structure of the individual notes is obscured.)

 Almost anything that occludes a substantial fraction of the bell will act as a mute.
-The real difficulty in designing a mute is to arrange the reflections at the bell so that the tuning is little affected.
+The real difficulty in designing a mute is to arrange the reflections at the bell so that, even though the resonances are shifted, the tuning of the playing frequencies is little affected.
+(There's a paper including this subtle problem in this magazine.)
 One exception is the hand stopping of the french horn.
-In this case, not only is the timbre changed, but the pitch is altered by a semitone.
+In this case, not only is the timbre changed, but the pitch may be altered by about a semitone or so.

 The trombone of course solves this problem by having a continually variable length using the slide.
 The other brass instruments use rotary or piston valves.